ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_engineering_extraction/transformation/rounding.md

 ## Description

 Often when dealing with continuous numeric attributes like proportions or percentages, we may not need the raw values to have a high amount of precision.
 Hence it often makes sense to round off these high-precision percentages into numeric integers.
 These integers can then be directly used as raw values or even as categorical (discrete-class-based) features.
-Let’s try applying this concept in a dummy dataset depicting store items and their popularity percentages.
+Let's try applying this concept in a dummy dataset depicting store items and their popularity percentages.

 ## Example